Finesim97/finesim97.github.io/app/_posts/2019-02-17-jekyll-setup.markdown

 ## Travis CI Autobuild
 ![Jekyll logo](/assets/images/TravisCI-Mascot-1.png){: .align-right}You can host your version control on [GitHub](https://github.com), that allows you to use [Travis CI](https://travis-ci.com) to automatically build and publish it.
 Thanks to the cron function of Travis CI, it is also possible to have a working planned publish system with the `date: ....` option.
 Travis CI has two websites travis-ci.com and .org, in the future, .org will be merged with .com, so use [.com](https://travis-ci.com). {% cite travis %}

-If you plan to make it your personal site, don't use your `<username>.github.io` repositories master branch, as you would have to use this branch for the html files, but you can use a new branch.
+If you plan to make it your personal site, don't use your `<username>.github.io` repositories master branch, as you have to use this branch for the html files, but you can use a new branch.

-I use the jekyll-github-deploy Ruby script, look at the project README for all the options.{%cite jgd%} Y you could replace it with a build script.
+I use the jekyll-github-deploy Ruby script, look at the project README for all the options.{%cite jgd%} You could replace it with a build script.

 The build is defined in the `.travis.yml` file in the root of the repo: {%cite jekylltravis%}
 ``` yml